Khoi-Nguyen-Xuan/Torus_Bump_Generation/README.md

 3. **File Export** – A script to export generated torus meshes as `.ply` files.

-Although the script includes extensive comments, I will brief the key steps behind the torus generation with a bump moving around.
+# Key steps behind the torus generation with a bump moving around

 ### Step 1: 3D Grid Generation